SamSam9090/syrianarchive-http/Pages/investigations/Eyes-on-Aleppo/Specific-incidents-of-attacks-using-incendiary-munitions.md.md

 desc: Eyes on Aleppo - Visual Evidence Analysis of Human Rights Violations Committed in Aleppo
 image: /assets/Al_Farouq_Idlib.jpeg
 ---
-# (IV) Specific incidents of attacks using incendiary munitions - Syrian Archive

 This section will provide a summary of incidents identified by the Syrian Archive in analysis of its violation database in which incendiary munitions were used.

 The Atlantic Council's[ Breaking Aleppo report ][1]has already conducted extensive research into the use of incendiary munitions within Aleppo City in 2016.
 Similarly, Human Rights Watch has [identified incendiary attacks][2] in the countryside and suburbs around Aleppo between November 2012 and the end of 2015.
 A gap in the research exists, namely in investigating incendiary attacks occurring in the Aleppo suburbs in the July - December 2016 period.